Davar Ardalan

+Iran Davar Ardalan (born April 1, 1964) is an AI strategist and storyteller with a career spanning Booz Allen, National Geographic, NPR, and the White House Presidential Innovation Fellowship program.
+She has led significant research on large language models and risk mitigation, and led AI integration and digital transformation initiatives across sectors.
+In September 2025, she was named one of Project Voice's Voice AI 100, recognizing one hundred individuals who made significant contributions to conversational AI in the previous decade.

-Iran Davar Ardalan (born April 1, 1964) is a tech entrepreneur, journalist, and author based in Washington, D.C.
-Known as Davar Ardalan, she is the Executive Producer of Audio at National Geographic and has served as co-chair of the Cultural Heritage and AI track at ITU's AI for Good.
+Known professionally as Davar Ardalan, she is the former founder of TulipAI, former Executive Producer of Audio at National Geographic, and has served as co-chair of the Cultural Heritage and AI track at ITU's AI for Good.
 Prior to this, she was deputy director of the White House Presidential Innovation Fellowship Program in Washington, D.C.
-She was also a long-time journalist at NPR News, where she helped shape the news shows Weekend Edition and Morning Edition, and was responsible for decisions that required elaborate coordination such as live broadcasts from Baghdad, Kabul, and New Orleans.
-Ardalan is an advocate for cross-platform storytelling.
-At NPR, her real-time storytelling campaigns cultivated thought leaders across platforms and reached millions on Twitter and Facebook.
+She was also a long-time journalist at NPR News, where she helped shape the news shows Weekend Edition and Morning Edition.

-From 2018 to 2022, Ardalan was the founder and chief storytelling officer at IVOW (Intelligent Voices of Wisdom), which champions culturally conscious data strategies across multiple industries, from academia to development and enterprise.
-In April 2021, Project Voice awarded IVOW the Google Developer of the Year and a medal for Diversity and Inclusion.
+From 2018 to 2022, Ardalan was the founder and chief storytelling officer at IVOW (Intelligent Voices of Wisdom), which championed culturally conscious data strategies across multiple industries, from academia to development and enterprise.
+In April 2021, Project Voice awarded IVOW the Google Developer of the Year for Sina, the Storyteller.

-Ardalan has also served as Managing Editor at Hanson Robotics, and is a member of the AI for Good Brain Trust, composed of an international panel of innovators and thinkers from industry, United Nations (UN) agencies, nongovernmental organizations (NGOs), civil society, the UN's member states, academia, start-ups, media and the arts who assist in identifying initiatives aimed at using AI to advance the UN SDGs.

-Davar Ardalan has been recognized with a NASA Team Leadership award for Space Apps, two NABJ Awards, a Gracie Award from the American Women in Radio and Television and a shout-out in the comic strip Zippy.
-In May 2014, she was the recipient of an Ellis Island Medal of Honor, for individual achievement and for promoting cultural unity.
+Ardalan previously served as Managing Editor at Hanson Robotics.
+Ardalan is also active as a visual artist, working in acrylic and collage with themes related to artificial intelligence.

 She is the author of two books, My Name is Iran and The Persian Square.
+A third book co-authored by Ardalan, AI for Community, explores the role of AI in human flourishing and was published by Taylor & Francis in 2025.
+That same year, Ardalan spoke at The AI Summit in London.

 Career

 Ardalan's career in American media began in 1991 at KOAT-TV in Albuquerque, New Mexico.
 A year later, she made the switch to radio as a reporter at KUNM-FM in Albuquerque.
-She produced award-winning cultural and news stories on health and environmental concerns in Los Alamos for which she won first place in documentaries from the Associated Press in New Mexico.
+She produced cultural and news stories on health and environmental concerns in Los Alamos for which she won first place in documentaries from the Associated Press in New Mexico.

 National Geographic

 Ardalan joined National Geographic in August 2020.
-As National Geographic's executive producer of audio, she oversees the award-winning podcast series Overheard, as well as the limited series Into the Depths, which followed a group of Black divers dedicated to finding and documenting some of the thousand slave ships that wrecked in the Atlantic Ocean during the transatlantic slave trade.
+As National Geographic's executive producer of audio, she oversees the podcast series Overheard, as well as the limited series Into the Depths, which followed a group of Black divers dedicated to finding and documenting some of the thousand slave ships that wrecked in the Atlantic Ocean during the transatlantic slave trade.
 Together with National Geographic Society, Ardalan's audio team has also piloted Soundbank, a database featuring crowdsourced sounds of nature from explorers and photographers around the world.